Multistability for a Reduced Nematic Liquid Crystal Model in the Exterior of 2D Polygons: The limit

-and the different stable states are distinguished by the different locations of the two bend vertices, where $\gamma$ rotates as in Fig \ref{fig:vertices}(b).
-If the chosen corner is between $C_k$ and $C_{k+1}$, then $jump_k = 2\pi/K-\pi$, otherwise $jump_k = 2\pi/K$, $k = 1,...,K-1$.
-The constraint at infinity is in \eqref{constraint_infty}.
+equivalent to $n_b = 2$.
+The two assumptions ensure that $\mathbf{n}_b$ has the minimal rotation around $\partial E^C_K$ consistent with the homeotropic boundary conditions.
+We can of course, have scenarios wherein $\gamma_b$ rotates by a greater amount or when the degree of $\mathbf{n}_b$ is non-zero, where $\mathbf{n}_b$ is as above, but it is reasonable to conjecture that rLdG energy minimisers have the simplest admissible topology.
+Consider $E_K^C$; based on the assumptions above, we have $2$ bend vertices on $E_K^C$ for each $K \geq 3$ and hence, at least $\binom{K}{2}$ limiting profiles and $[K/2]$ classes of solutions which are not related by rotation or reflection in this limit.
+This is identical to the combinatorial estimate for the number of stable equilibria for the interior problem on $E_K$ in \cite{han2020pol}, in the $\lambda \to \infty$ limit.
+However, this estimate does not account for the constraint at infinity \eqref{constraint_infty}, and multistability is enhanced for the exterior problem compared to the interior problem, by virtue of $\gamma^*$.

 For $K=4$, there are $6$ different choices for the two ``bend" vertices, (i) $2$ of which correspond to the two pairs of diagonally opposite vertices, (ii) $4$ of which correspond to pairs of adjacent vertices.
-We refer to (i) as \emph{D} states, (ii) as \emph{R} states.
+We refer to (i) as diagonal, \emph{D} states, (ii) as rotated \emph{R} states, following the nomenclature in \cite{luo2012}, \cite{tsakonas2007multistable}.

 The diagonal states are defined by the following choices of $\gamma_b$ on $E_4$: